PictoCatalogs/Corpus/README.md

 ## Repository

-`CSV`: CSV files containing exhibition catalogue entries
+`CSV`: CSV files containing exhibition catalogue entries (Photo-Club de Paris exhibitions from 1894 to 1906).
-`TEI`: XML TEI files containing exhibition catalogue entries
+`TEI`: XML TEI files containing exhibition catalogue entries (Photo-Club de Paris exhibitions from 1894 to 1906).
-`extended_tsv`: TSV files containing exhibition catalogue entries, cleaned and enriched with OpenRefine
+`extended_tsv`: contains TSV files with exhibition catalogues entries (cleaned and enriched with OpenRefine), an Excel file with various data from the catalogues, and the TSV file exported from Tropy to study the iconography of the whole corpus.
+`data_viz` : contains the visualisations generated from the data.
 ### Credits

 This repository is developed by Frédérine Pradier, University of Geneva.
 This work has benefited greatly from the datasets and workflows provided by Juliette Janès, Esteban Sánchez Oeconomo and Caroline Corbières for the [Artl@s project](https://artlas.huma-num.fr).